 MSCs are well known as cells with a potent immunosuppressive potential.
 It has been demonstrated that MSCs inhibit the secretion of cytokines and have the ability to suppress transplantation, anti-cancer or inflammatory reactions[23,57].
 Mathew et al[58] showed that intravitreal administration of MSCs decreased the intraocular level of inflammatory molecules TNF-, IL-1 and IL-6 and rescued the retina from ischemic damage.
 We have shown that MSCs transferred into the damaged ocular surface significantly decreased infiltration with T lymphocytes and attenuated a local inflammatory reaction[8,59].
-Furthermore, we observed that the cultivation of retinal explants with pro-inflammatory cytokines IL-1, TNF-and IFN-induced enhanced expression of genes for numerous cytokines, and that this enhanced gene expression was attenuated in the presence of MSCs (Figure 4).
+Furthermore, we observed that the cultivation of retinal explants with pro-inflammatory cytokines IL-1, TNF-and IFN- induced enhanced expression of genes for numerous cytokines and that this enhanced gene expression was attenuated in the presence of MSCs (Figure 4).
 The suppressive activity of MSCs could be profitable for the therapeutic inhibition of the inflammatory reaction in the diseased retina.
 Although different mechanisms can be responsible for the suppression, one of the most important effects could be the spontaneous production of TGF- by MSCs.
 TGF- is a strong negative regulator of immune reactions, and it is the main cytokine determining the development of Tregs which can indirectly contribute to immunosuppression mediated by MSCs[60].
-However, in the presence of pro-inflammatory cytokines, MSCs also produce IL-6, which is rather pro-inflammatory cytokine and attenuates the development of Tregs.
+However, in the presence of pro-inflammatory cytokines, MSCs also produce IL-6, which is a pro-inflammatory cytokine and attenuates the development of Tregs.
 This plasticity of MSCs should be kept in the mind when MSCs are delivered into the inflamed site with the aim to attenuate the inflammation.

-In addition to the production of immunoregulatory cytokines, MSCs are also potent producers of numerous growth and trophic factors, such as HGF, LIF, VEGF, IGF-I, NGF, BDNF, CDTF, GDNF or PDGF[56,61,62].
+In addition to the production of immunoregulatory cytokines, MSCs are also potent producers of numerous growth and trophic factors, such as HGF, LIF, VEGF, IGF-I, nerve growth factor, brain-derived neurotrophic factor, CDTF, glial cell line-derived neurotrophic factor or platelet-derived growth factor[56,61,62].
 After the application of MSCs into the eye, the factors produced by MSCs support the survival and viability of various types of retinal cells[2,3].
-Ezquer et al[63] showed that intravitreal injection of MSCs in diabetic mice increased intraocular levels of NGF, bFGF, and GDNF and triggered an effective cytoprotective microenvironment.
+Ezquer et al[63] showed that intravitreal injection of MSCs in diabetic mice increased intraocular levels of nerve growth factor, basic fibroblast growth factor and glial cell line-derived neurotrophic factor and triggered an effective cytoprotective microenvironment.
 The factors produced by MSCs have a wider spectrum of trophic effects.
-For example, it has been shown that HGF supports the growth and differentiation of numerous cell types[64], LIF is a highly a pleiotropic factor promoting cell differentiation and tissue growth[65] and IGF-I is also a pleiotropic factor with multiple effects on cell differentiation, survival and growth[66].
+For example, it has been shown that HGF supports the growth and differentiation of numerous cell types[64], LIF is a highly pleiotropic factor promoting cell differentiation and tissue growth[65], and IGF-I is also a pleiotropic factor with multiple effects on cell differentiation, survival and growth[66].

 The angiogenic effects of VEGF are also well known[67].
 These molecules and numerous other growth and trophic factors produced by MSCs can contribute to the regeneration of the diseased retina.
 However, some of these factors have both positive and negative impacts on the diseased retinal tissue.
 For example, VEGF supports tissue healing by stimulating the formation of blood vessels, but inadequate neovascularization can contribute to the development of some types of retinal degeneration[67].
-Thus, local concentrations of particular factors decide about their effects, and the stage and extent of the disease are very important for the formation of the cytokine microenvironment and for therapeutic possibilities.
+Thus, local concentrations of particular factors decide their effects, and the stage and extent of the disease are very important for the formation of the cytokine microenvironment and for therapeutic possibilities.

 CONCLUSION